ibm-cloud-docs/openwhisk/about.md

 ### 7. Invoking the code: Invoker
 {: #about_invoker}

-The **Invoker** is the heart of {{site.data.keyword.openwhisk}} because the Invoker implements the action.
+The **Invoker** is the heart of {{site.data.keyword.openwhisk_short}} because the Invoker implements the action.
 To run actions in an isolated and safe way, **Docker** is used to set up a self-encapsulated environment (called a *container*) for each action that is invoked.
 After the container is created, the code is injected and then run with the parameters that were passed to it.
 When the results are returned, the container is destroyed.
 Performance optimizations can be done at this stage to reduce maintenance requirements, and make low response times possible.

 In this case, with a *Node.js* based action at hand, the Invoker starts a Node.js container.
 Then, it injects the code from `myAction`, runs it with no parameters, extracts the result, saves the logs, and destroys the Node.js container.